jamonholmgren/flame/README.md

 <img alt="Flame AI screenshot" src="https://raw.githubusercontent.com/infinitered/images/main/images/flame-intro.png">

 To run Flame, you need Node v18+ installed and have access to an OpenAI [gpt-4 token key](https://platform.openai.com/account/api-keys).
 If you need access to gpt-4, [here's how to get it](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4).
+Once you get a key, add `OPENAI_API_KEY=...` to your environment variables (i.e., `.zshrc`/`.bashrc`/etc).

 Flame works via npx: